Valentin-elter/Runner/README.md

 # Runner

-First year project student.
-A runner game taking a txt file to generate a level.
-Made with C-SFML lib. (yes you can finish my level !)
+A first-year student project, a runner game that utilizes a text file to generate levels.
+Developed using the C-SFML library.

+## USAGE
+    	./my_runner map.txt

-## Build with linux (ubuntu)
+## Build on Linux (Ubuntu)

-Realised with SFML 2.5
+Built with SFML 2.5

 ### 1. Install the dependencies: